Piet de Visser (football manager): Manager

 After a career as a player for De Zeeuwen, RCH and Zeeland Sport, De Visser became involved in management.
 In 1957, he started as a youth and assistant manager at Sparta Rotterdam.

 In 1964, he took his first assignment as a head manager at DFC and became champion of the second division in his first year.
 In 1973, while manager of De Graafschap, he and his club (which included defender Guus Hiddink) were promoted to the Eredivisie.
 He subsequently became champion of the Eerste Divisie with NEC in 1975, and moved to the Molenbeek which had won the Belgian League the preceding season.

 He ended his management career in 1993, while at NAC Breda, due to heart problems.
 He has since struggled with his health, beating cancer and undergoing five bypass surgeries.
 During his career, De Visser managed Sparta, DFC, Telstar, De Graafschap, NEC, R.W.D.
 Molenbeek, FC Den Haag, Roda JC, AZ, Willem II and NAC Breda.

 PSV

-After his career as a manager, De Visser became scout at PSV, where he was responsible for scouting players like Ronaldo, Alex, Jefferson Farfán, Heurelho Gomes and Balázs Dzsudzsák for the club.
+After his career as a manager, De Visser became scout at PSV, where he was responsible for scouting players like Ronaldo, Alex, Heurelho Gomes and Balázs Dzsudzsák for the club.
 He even scouted Adriano, but PSV coach Erik Gerets was not interested in signing the Brazilian.